microsoft/debugpy/tests/timeline.md

 Mark(id)                        # Expectation('Mark', id)
 ```

 For responses, it is often desirable to specify success or failure in general, without details.
-This can be done by using `some.exception` in the pattern:
+This can be done by using `some.error` in the pattern:
 ```py
 Response(request, some.error)
 Response(request, ~some.error)  # success